 This tune moves between sentimental ballad and techno beat as Mike plays a small keyboard and is served various props: caps, glasses, a toy, a guitar.
-A shadowed dancing youth adds motion to the black and white scenery and both subjects break into a brief synchronized slow-mo at the 3:05 mark that is schick!
+A shadowed dancing youth adds motion to the black and white scenery, and both subjects break into a brief synchronized slow-mo at the 3:05 mark that is schick!
 Good to see young Singer enjoying the beats and visual fun in this brilliant video.
 A Big “like” for this!

-Mike covers Bieber’s Beauty and a Beat quite nicely, although he can‘t quite carry the dynamic behind this and visually there should be a second person to focus on here.
+Mike covers Bieber’s Beauty and a Beat quite nicely, although he can‘t quite carry the dynamic behind this, and visually there should be a second person to focus on here.

-In Wanna Wanna featuring PzYchedelic, Ratey presents a whole happy array of young faces, which is interesting and fun, but it’s a troublesome theme to me: young infatuation and sexuality.
+In Wanna Wanna featuring PzYchedelic, Ratey presents a whole happy array of young faces, interesting and fun, but it’s a troublesome theme to me: young infatuation and sexuality.
 “I wanna put it to you” is about wanting a girl and hints at more than just holding hands.

 His song Promises reveals faults with his English which blurs some lyrics here.
 This very appealing song creates another problem I sometimes see lately: kids singing “adult experience” songs.
 After an emotional first minute, Promises moves into a Hip-Hop mode, Mike dressed appropriately.
 The visual toggles between realistic Bahnhoff shots and fantasy backgrounds.